Jon chewed his lip. The raven flapped its wings at him. “War, war, war, war,” it sang.

 10. And this Jon and Val dynamic is foreshadowed in the song The Bear and the Maiden Fair.
 This page explains the breakdown of each stanza.

 George has stated that the ASOIAF series is a three-act story.
 The three-act structure is a model used in narrative fiction that divides a story into three parts (acts), often called the Setup, the Confrontation and the Resolution..
 As of A Dance with Dragons, we are nearing the end of act two and shifting into act three.
 GRRM has also said that he planned on introducing (and killing) new characters in each act, many of whom are important.
 Certain characters are introduced when needed.
-So, we did not have to have someone of great importance way back in AGOT if they weren’t important until ASOS.
-When someone is introduced later in the series, they have to have some narrative importance.
+So, we did not have to have someone of great importance way back in A Game of Thrones if they weren’t important until A Storm of Swords.
+When someone is introduced later in the series, they have to have some real narrative importance.
 For instance, we are introduced to Val in the story several chapters before Daario is introduced to Daenerys, and two whole books before Aegon or Bloodraven appears on page (GRRM said BR as a Targagryen wasn’t fully developed yet).
-Jon’s last chapter in Clash gives our first glimpse of the tent where Val is, and then in Jon’s first chapter in Storm, Jon is introduced to Val (the significance is below).
+Jon’s last chapter in A Clash of Kings gives our first glimpse of the tent where Val is, and then in Jon’s first chapter in A Storm of Swords, Jon is introduced to Val.

 Knowing all of this setup information, a question the reader should ask is: Why did Jon (George) just let 10,000 people (4,000+ Hardhome) through the wall and then Jon gave two of the higher ranking Free Folk command of two castles and married a Magnar to a noble Westerosi lady, all while the free folk “princess” is repeatedly linked to Winterfell?